What is the Basin Plan?

 Essentially, the Basin Plan restricts the amount of water that can be taken from the Basin each year, to leave enough for the rivers, lakes and wetlands and the plants and animals that depend on them.

-The Basin Plan is being implemented in a partnership between the Murray-Darling Basin Authority, the Australian Government, New South Wales, Queensland, South Australia, Victoria and the Australian Capital Territory.
+The Basin Plan is being implemented in a partnership between the Murray-Darling Basin Authority, the Australian Government, and the governments of New South Wales, Queensland, South Australia, Victoria and the Australian Capital Territory.

 Implementing the Basin Plan

-The South Australian Government is committed to implementing the Basin Plan.
+The South Australian Government is committed to implementing the Basin Plan in full.

 Implementation of the Basin Plan provides many benefits including the delivery of critical human water needs, water trade, securing the quality of our River Murray water supply and providing water for the environment.

 South Australia is working hard to make sure that the Basin Plan is implemented as intended and significant progress has been made towards this.
-You can download the 2017-18 progress update or follow the links below for more information on our progress:
+You can follow the links below for more information on our progress: